vichargrave/vichargrave.github.io/_pages/projects.md

 title: "Projects"
 ---

 These are my sample code projects on Github and their corresponding blog posts.
+All of my projects have a supporting article except for *mau*.

 | Project              | Description                 |
 | -------------------- | --------------------------- |